Final Girl - All 20+ Feature Film Boxes Compared!

 Player reports · preliminary

-Special Releases outside the series numbering – standalone Special Feature Films, each including miniatures in the box
+Special Releases outside the numbered series – standalone Special Feature Films, each including miniatures in the box

 Special The North Pole Nightmare